aafulei/sublime-assorted-plugins/README.md

 # Sublime Assorted Plugins

 An assorted collection of Sublime Text plugins.

-Some of them I adapted from others.
-Some of them I wrote.
+Some of them I adapted from others; some of them I wrote.